Pyrador (Labrador & Great Pyrenees Mix): Info, Pictures, Characteristics & Facts

 3. The Great Pyrenees Is a Nocturnal Breed

-The Great Pyrenees were primarily used to guard livestock against predators including wolves and bears.
-These animals tend to hunt at night, especially because of the lack of a human presence around the flock.
-As such, the Great Pyrenees was employed to fend off predators at night.
-They are a nocturnal breed, and Great Pyrenees owners report that they are alert during the night, with many of this breed having a tendency to bark at night-time noises.
+The Great Pyrenees were primarily used to guard livestock against predators, including wolves and bears.
+They hunt at night, especially because of the lack of a human presence around the flock.
+They are a nocturnal breed, and Great Pyrenees owners report that they are alert during the night, and they frequently bark at night-time noises.

 Temperament & Intelligence of the Pyrador 🧠